 A recent Bloomberg column suggests ETFs are a horror movie for both mutual funds and hedge funds.
 While mutual funds ought to be covering their eyes, hedge funds shouldn't be so scared.

 In a December 2007 discussion paper, Franklin Templeton’s Australian fixed income group said it is seeing, “especially strong interest in the application of portable alpha to fixed income investing.”
 (Prudential’s fixed income group and Morgan Stanley’s Portable Alpha team would likely agree.)
-The paper is solidly alpha-centric: “Portable alpha strategies, designed to isolate generation of alpha (excess return over a [...]
+The paper is solidly alpha-centric: “Portable alpha strategies, designed to isolate generation of alpha (excess return [...]

 Three job postings reveal that 130/30 is as much about sales and education as it is about investing.